rcl-ssl/docs/authorization/aad-application.md

 ![install](../images/authorization_aad_app/aad_app.PNG)

 - In the 'Certificates & secrets', create a new client secret.
 You must remember to change the client secret when it expires.
-It is recommended that you use the maximum expiry period for the secret.
+It is recommended that you use the maximum expiry period (24 months) for the secret.

 ![install](../images/authorization_aad_app/aad_app2.PNG)

 ![install](../images/authorization_aad_app/aad_app3.PNG)

-- Copy the Client Secret **Value** for configuration purposes [Auth:client_secret]
+- Copy the Client Secret **Value** [Auth:client_secret] for configuration purposes

 ![install](../images/authorization_aad_app/aad_app4.PNG)